Generating the liftable mapping class groups of regular cyclic covers: Introduction

 \section{Introduction}

 Let $S_g$ be the closed connected orientable surface of genus $g \ge 1$, and let $\Mod(S_g)$ be the mapping class group of $S_g$.
+Understanding the finite-index subgroups of $\Mod(S_g)$ and their homology groups is a natural pursuit (see \cite[\textsection 2 and \textsection 6]{DM1}).
+A special class of finite-index subgroups of $\Mod(S_g)$ arise as the liftable mapping class groups of finite-sheeted covers.
+The study of the liftable mapping class groups can be traced back to the seminal works of Birman-Hilden~\cite{BH1,BH2,BH3} in the 1970s.
+In the past decade, there has also been some renewed interest~\cite{GW3,GW2,GW1} on the study of these groups.
+The problem of liftability of periodic mapping classes under finite cyclic branched covers is tackled combinatorially in~\cite{RS1} using the theories of orbifolds and automorphisms of compact Riemann surfaces.
 For $k \ge 1$ and $g_k := k(g-1)+1$, let $p_k : S_{g_k} \to S_g$ be the standard regular $k$-sheeted cover of $S_g$ induced by a $\Z_k$-action on $S_{g_k}$, as shown in Figure \ref{fig:regular_cover} below (for $k = 4$).
-Let $\LMod_{p}(X)$ denote the liftable mapping class group of a finite-sheeted branched cover $p:S \to X$, where the $X$ is a hyperbolic surface.
-Since $p_k$ is $k$-sheeted $[\Mod(S_g):\LMod_{p_k}(S_g)] < \infty$, and so it follows that $\LMod_{p_k}(S_g)$ is a finitely generated.
-The study of the liftable mapping class groups can be traced back to the seminal works of Birman-Hilden~\cite{BH1,BH2,BH3} in the 1970s.
-There has also been some renewed interest~\cite{GW2,GW1,MP} on the study of these groups in recent times.
-More recently, in~\cite{ADDR21}, equivalent symplectic criteria for the liftability of mapping classes under $p_k$ were derived.
-Furthermore, it was shown (in~\cite{ADDR21}) that for $g \geq 2$, $\LMod_{p_k}(S_g)$ is a generalization of the congruence subgroup $\Gamma_0(k)$ of $\SL(2,\Z)$ which appears frequently in the theory of modular forms~\cite{HA,IO,TM,RS}.
-In this paper, we derive an explicit finite generating set for $\LMod_{p_k}(S_g)$ for $k \geq 2$ and $g \geq 3$, and also for the case when $(g,k) = (2,2)$.
+Let $\LMod_{p}(X)$ denote the liftable mapping class group of a finite-sheeted branched cover $p:S \to X$.
+Recently, in~\cite{ADDR21}, a symplectic characterization of elements in $\LMod_{p_k}(S_g)$ was derived.
+Furthermore, it was shown that for $g \geq 2$, $\LMod_{p_k}(S_g)$ is a generalization of the congruence subgroup $\Gamma_0(k) (= \LMod_{p_k}(S_1))$ of $\SL(2,\Z)$ which appears frequently in the theory of modular forms~\cite{HA,IO,TM,RS}.
+In this paper, we show that for $k \geq 2$, $\LMod_{p_k}(S_g)$ is a self-normalizing subgroup of $\Mod(S_g)$ which is maximal when $k$ is prime.
+Furthermore, we derive an explicit finite generating set for $\LMod_{p_k}(S_g)$ for $k \geq 2$ and $g \geq 3$, and also for the case when $(g,k) = (2,2)$.